 Wow.

-The entrance area normally has a free and formal guide to the church’s interior, but here are just a few highlights:
+The entrance area normally has a free and formal guide to the church’s interior, but here just a few highlights from my perspective:

-- Check the pulpit, which has a little bit more decoration than your average wooden stand.
+- Check the pulpit, which has a little bit more decoration than normal

 (The iconic dome)